mxagar/mlops_udacity/01_Clean_Code/MLOpsND_CleanCode.md

 We should write and integrate tests into our deployment, for instance with [pytest](https://docs.pytest.org/en/7.1.x/) or [unittest](https://docs.python.org/3/library/unittest.html).
 We use pytest because it is more powerful:

 - much simpler to use: just use the keyword `assert`
-- it finds test files and functions automatically: they need to start witg `test_`
+- it finds test files and functions automatically: they need to start with `test_`
 - backwards compatible with the standard `unittest`: we can easily migrate projects
 - it has **fixtures**, explained below